 A Healthier Alaska

-JKT’s Plan to Improve Care and Lower Costs
+JKTโ€™s Plan to Improve Care and Lower Costs

-Alaskans face some of the highest healthcare costs in the nation.
-As governor, JKT will fight for change to make Alaskans’ healthcare more affordable and convenient, without cutting corners.
-Here’s his plan.
+Alaskans face some of the highest healthcare costs in the nation โ€” and prices keep on climbing.
+As governor, JKT will fight to reduce the crushing cost of Alaskansโ€™ healthcare without cutting corners on quality.

 LOWERING THE COSTS OF